 - Official recognition and opportunities to communicate progress locally and internationally

-- A dedicated liaison point/relationship manager within the International/Regional Secretariat team.
+- A dedicated liaison point/relationship manager within the International/Regional Secretariat team

-- participation in capacity development activities
+- participate in capacity development activities

-- establishment of a multi-sector SUD management group
+- establish a multi-sector SUD management group

 Express Your Interest